nicebooks-com/isbn/README.md

 ## Requirements

-This current version of this library requires PHP 8.1 or higher.
+The current version of this library requires PHP 8.1 or higher.

 You may use earlier versions of `nicebooks/isbn` with earlier versions of PHP, but you will only receive ISBN range updates if you use the latest version.